tomara-x/quartz/README.md

     - delete targets and clear targets array when input is non-zero
 - `spin_target`
     - inputs: `n`, `n -> 1`
-    - rotate targets around self by self `n` when input `n` is non-zero
+    - rotate targets around this circle by `n` (radians) when input is non-zero
 - `reorder`
     - inputs: `n -> 1`
     - set target circles' order to input `n`
 - `spawn`
     - inputs: `n -> 1`
-    - spawn a new circle similar to self when input is non-zero. the new circle is added to this circle's targets. only the color, vertices, and transform (ish) are copied (z depth is increased with each one)
+    - spawn a new circle similar to this one when input is non-zero. the new circle is added to this circle's targets. only the color, vertices, and transform (ish) are copied (z depth is increased with each one)
 - `distro`
     - inputs: `A -> n/r/x/y/z/r/o/v/h/s/l/a/-10` (any number of those)
     - distribute values from input array among targets